 Specific tree types and sizes are subject to availability, so if you have a particular variety or size in mind, especially late in the season, please contact us by email for availability before your visit.

-While supplies last, we offer two varieties of tabletop potted trees under 3 feet tall for under $10 that may be planted after Christmas.
-Larger trees are not available at this time.
-Please call Matlack Tree Farm in Clermont at (352)406-9735 for larger potted Christmas tree options.
+While supplies last, we offer two varieties of tabletop potted trees that may be planted after Christmas.
+A two to three foot Arizona Cypress in a 3 gallon pot is $17.50, and a small foot high Spiny Juniper is just $6.50.
+Larger potted trees are not available at this time.

 The Sand Pine is the most popular and traditional-looking Florida Christmas tree.
 Often seen growing wild in Florida, the Sand Pine can thrive in almost any soil.
 These trees grow up to 2 feet per year, and on our farm, some trees reach over 18 feet in height.